hackclub/hackclub/workshops/backjack/README.md

  cout << "\n Welcome to the game.\n";
  cout << "\n Player of this round is: " << player1 << "\n\n";
  ```
- In the last line we display the name of the player after the message, which was stored inside the `player1` variable, from the main function, after displaying player name, the program does not write an new line for us, so we then again ask to for two new line after that message using two `\n`.
+ In the last line we display the name of the player after the message, which was stored inside the `player1` variable, from the main function, after displaying player name, the program does not write an new line for us, so we then again ask to for two new line after that message using two ` \n `(new line character).

-In C++ when you write you code you are responsible over everything, you control everything that is display, and so you need to play attention to every little details in the code.
+In C++ when you write your code you are responsible over everything, you control everything that is displayed, and so you need to pay attention to every little detail in the code.

-As fast as C++ is, we want to take a make a break to show excatly that the game has started. we then will display to the player to `"Please click enter to shuffle the card"` follow by a new line using `\n`. we Then going to wait for the player to click enter to do that we will use the `cin.get()` function which just pause the program and wait until Enter button is click, we then going to do this inside `start_The_Game()` function under our last code :
+As fast as C++ is, we want to take a break to show exactly that the game has started. we then will display to the player to ` "Please click enter to shuffle the card" ` follow by a new line using `\n`. we Then going to wait for the player to click enter to do that we will use the `cin.get()` function which just pause the program and wait until Enter button is click, we then going to do this inside ` start_The_Game() ` function under our last code :

 ```c++
 cout << "Please click enter to shuffle the card \n";
     cin.get();
 ```
 <details>
- <summary> This is how your code shoud look so far: </summary>
+ <summary> This is how your code should look so far: </summary>

   ```C++
      #include <iostream>